 GUB Current Staff

-Since 2009, Mara Mintzer has served as co-coordinator for Growing Up Boulder, a child- and youth-friendly city initiative.
-Prior to working with GUB, Mara was the Director of Belle Haven Community School in Menlo Park, California, where she oversaw child and family support services for hundreds of families on a school campus.
-She has designed and implemented a wide variety of programs for low-income children, families and neighborhoods in both New York and California.
-Mara received her Bachelor’s of Psychology with honors from Brown University and her Master’s of Arts in Organizational Psychology with honors from Columbia University.
+Mara Mintzer is a founder of Growing Up Boulder, and she presents and writes internationally on the topic of engaging young people in city planning.
+She loves working within Growing Up Boulder's collaborative structure, whereby children and youth may meaningfully shape their own city.
+She is inspired daily by seeing the growth in all partners involved: children, youth, city leaders, university students and faculty, and community members.
+Prior to GUB, Mara was Director of Belle Haven Community School in California, where she oversaw child and family support services families on a low-income school campus.
+She has designed and implemented a wide variety of programs for underrepresented children, families and neighborhoods in New York and California.
+Mara received her B.A. in Psychology from Brown University and her M.A. in Organizational Psychology from Teachers College, Columbia University.
+She speaks Spanish and French and loves to travel and live abroad.

 Cathy provides leadership, inspiration, and positive change within educational, environmental, and social settings around the globe.
 In 2015, she retired from teaching after 32 years of service at Whittier International School, where she most recently taught 3rd grade, her favorite.
 Within Whittier’s International Baccalaureate (IB) program, Cathy utilized integration of curriculum and community authentically as an especially powerful tool.
 Cathy is a board member of PassageWorks Institute, a local non-profit that provides teachers principles and practices which create meaningful and engaged classrooms.
 Her passions include historical fiction novels, hiking, snowboarding, and summers on Lake Michigan.
 Cathy is thrilled to be joining Growing Up Boulder.